Managing users

 Enable users

-Accounts that have been disabled by the administrator (refer to Disable users), or automatically disabled following 45 days of inactivity, will need to be enabled by the administrator.
+Accounts that have been disabled by a User administrator (refer to Disable users), or automatically disabled after 45 days of inactivity, will need to be enabled by a User administrator.

-To enable a disabled account, navigate to the Users page by selecting the ‘Users’ tab from the side navigation panel.
-Once you are on the Users page, you can search for the evicted user via the search bar.
-Once you are on the Users page, you will be able to select the user you want to enable by clicking on their hyperlinked username or typing their name in the search bar.
+To enable a disabled account, navigate to the users page by selecting the ‘Users’ tab from the side navigation panel.
+On the users page, search for the disabled user using the search bar.
+Select the user you want to enable by clicking on their hyperlinked username.

-Clicking on the hyperlinked username of your selected user will direct you to that specific user’s information page which showcases their basic attributes, virtual machines, account settings and associated tags.
-To enable the user’s account, click on the ‘ENABLE’ button at the top/centre of the page.
+You will be directed to the selected user’s information page which displays their basic attributes, virtual machines, account settings and associated tags.
+To enable the user’s account, select the ‘Enable’ button at the top of the page.

-Once you’ve pressed ‘ENABLE’, you will be asked to confirm that you wish to enable the user.
+Once you’ve pressed ‘Enable’, you will be asked to confirm the action.
 If enabling the user is your intention, proceed by clicking ‘Yes’.

 Fig. 2.
 Enable a user confirmation button